MicrosoftDocs/power-automate-docs/articles/desktop-flows/images.md

 ![The Capture image option in the Images tab.](\media\images\capture-image.png)

 Alternatively, select the arrow on the **Capture image** button to capture images on a timer.
-Select the number of seconds and press **Capture image with delay**.
+Then, choose one of the suggested time options or **Capture image with custom delay** to set a custom delay time.

 ![The Capture image with delay option in the images tab.](\media\images\delay-capture.png)